Object Store Management

 Request

-List the Object Store files of a specific organization and path.
+List the Object Store files under a specific directory in an organization.
 The /object/list API accepts requests in the following format:

 {